The Sorry Plight of the Human Male

 Why?

 Why is this true?
 You will find the answer in your chromosomes.
-The "Y", or male-producing sperm were pitifully neglected by nature.
-They contain only a niggardly portion of the rich chromosomatic lode -- the "G" chromosomes -- of the female-producing sperm.
+The "Y," or male-producing sperm, were pitifully neglected by nature.
+They contain only a niggardly portion of the rich chromosomatic lode — the "X" chromosomes — of the female-producing sperm.

 Briefly, in the male something has been left out.